Washington Cemetery: Historic Texas Cemetery in Houston

 Woodmen of the World Gravestones

-There are numerous and varied Woodmen gravestones in the Washington Cemetery.
+There are many and varied Woodmen gravestones in the Washington Cemetery.
 There are also those with Masonic emblems.

 Most of the Woodmen of the World markers appear as portions of trees.
 Some are more intricate than others.
 They vary in height and girth.
 The simplest one in this cemetery looked like a simple log on the ground engraved with the Woodmen signage.

 Several of these Woodmen gravestones looked much more modern than others I had seen in various cemeteries in the United States.
-One thing is certain.
-Once you have seen one of these distinctive markers, you will easily spot others unless they are different like the one shown below.
+Note the one below with a cross on top of it.

 One of the interesting Texas Historical Commission Markers in Washington Cemetery tells about William Gammell (1812 – 1869) who was born in Scotland.
 After immigrating to the U.S. with his parents, he eventually enlisted in the Texian Army and fought at the Battle of San Jacinto.

 Serving as a gunsmith with the Republic of Texas, he fought at the Battle of Salado Creek defending San Antonio against a Mexican army.
-He eventually owned and operated a gunsmith shop from 1851 to 1866 in what is now called the fifth ward in Houston.
+He eventually owned a gunsmith shop from 1851 to 1866 in what is now the fifth ward in Houston.

 Charles August Albert Dellschau